VIKAS-BUDHANI/Limetray_Analysis/README.md

 ## Objective of the project -:
-* Comapny losing there clients they want to know the excat reason of the churned clients and responsable managers for the clients.
+* Comapny losing there clients they want to know the exact reason of the churned clients and responsable managers for the clients.
 * How much the client churned rate in every year.
 * what was the MMR amount for churned clients